jmcouillard/processing-project-template/README.md

 If you want to create a new, empty project :

 1. Copy and rename `processing-project-template` folder in your Eclipse *workspace*.
-2. Import the copied folder in Eclipse as a new project.
+2. Import the copied folder in Eclipse.
+To do so, right-click inside the package explorer, then click on **Import->Existing Projects into Workspace**.
+3. Copy the libraries as explained in the next part.
-3. Start your coding in `src/com/MyProject.java`.
+4. Start your coding in `src/com/MyProject.java`.

 If the project already exists, and you want to use the build file :